vxpm/cubenotes/src/introduction.md

 - Addresses are physical unless stated otherwise
 - Every MMIO register is both readable and writable unless stated otherwise
 - Every bit flag is 0 for `false` and 1 for `true` unless stated otherwise

+These are not all of the conventions used in cubenotes, other conventions will be listed when appropriate.